philwinder/git/content/workshop5/index.md

+---
-# Workshop 5 - Distributed version control
+title: Workshop 5 - Distributed version control
+---

 **Answers to the goals are hidden as HTML comments.**